Evidence-based psychology, enhanced by horses and nature.

 Fees

-Group sessions typically run for eight to ten sessions and cost $150 per session.
+Group sessions vary, and typically cost $150 per hour.

 A doctor’s referral is required for Medicare rebates under a Mental Health Care Plan.
 You may be eligible for funding via NDIS or rebates through your private health fund.